 Emergency equipment and medicines were available as described in recognised guidance.
 We found staff kept records of their checks of these to make sure they were available, within their expiry date, and in working order.

-A dental nurse worked with the dentists when they treated patients in line with General Dental Council Standards for the Dental Team.
+A dental nurse worked with the dentists, the dental hygienist and dental hygiene therapist when they treated patients in line with General Dental Council Standards for the Dental Team.